danigb/elm-school-of-music/README.md

 __A work in progress.
 Very incomplete__

-To run the tests, install the latest version of the elm-test runner (currently 3.0.1), clone this repo and run:
+To run the tests, install the latest version of the elm-test runner, clone this repo and run:

     elm-test